 This post may contain affiliate links.
 See our affiliate disclaimer here.

-What type of RV is best to buy or rent for your family?
-There is one size fits all answer.
-There are several different types of recreational vehicles to choose from, so you need to consider several factors to determine which is right for your road trip.
+What is the best type of RV to buy or rent for your family?
+There is no one size fits all answer.
+There are several different types of recreational vehicles to choose from, so you need to consider several factors to determine which RV is right for your family.
+Below are pros and cons of each RV type.

 Fifth Wheels and Travel Trailers